aryainjas/Microllect/README.md

 Just in case for learn about how bitcoin network working.
 And learn the Math behind The running service.
 ```
-# If you like it give it a star
   [![PyPi license](https://badgen.net/pypi/license/pip/)](https://pypi.com/project/pip/)
   [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)
 # Usage: